lkiesow/leihs-wiki/leihs-Admin-Guide.md

         >> db.is_active = false
         >> db.save

+#### First login with LeihsAdmin over LDAP
-Now restart your Rails application and next time you try to access it, you should be forwarded to /authenticator/ldap/login instead of /authenticator/db/login, and then you can log in via LDAP.
+Now restart your Rails application.
+Next time you try to access it, you should be forwarded to `/authenticator/ldap/login` instead of `/authenticator/db/login`, and then you can log in via LDAP.

+If anything goes wrong give the Leihs webserver user write permission to `./log/`.
+Check `production.log` after a failed login attempt and search for 'leihsAdmin' (or your username).
+The error messages were very straightforward to understand in my "testing" (as in "flailing about, trying to get the damn thing to work")
+DerBachmannRocker, Windows Server 2012 AD + Leihs 3.16

+You might need to delete a half-created LeihsAdmin user from the database manually in case the first login goes wrong because of some error.
+Simply delete the the offending row from the database table `users` and try again.
+I got "eMail already taken" in the log, for example, as the user was already created but not correctly (DBR).

+#### Contribute!
 Do you want to be able to configure all these settings directly in LDAP.yml so it's easier to hook up to your LDAP server?
 Feel free to improve our LDAP connector and send us a pull request on GitHub.
 Alternatively, you could also pay some Rails developers (even us!) to develop this feature for you.

+#### A fair warning
 Warning: Please make sure that your Rails application server has SSL enabled before you put this configuration into production.
 You don't want to send passwords unencrypted over the web using plain HTTP.

 ## Performing upgrades